Refren86/store-project/README.md

-This is my pet-project e-commerce store
+This is my pet-project: https://cheerful-croquembouche-a5cab7.netlify.app/